Projects per year

 RMA, European militaries and the limits of modernization

 Galbreath, D., 14 Oct 2015, Reassessing the Revolution in Military Affairs: Transformation, Evolution and Lessons Learnt.
 Collins, J. & Futter, A. (eds.).
-Basingstoke, U. K.: Palgrave Macmillan, (Initiatives in Strategic Studies: Issues and Policies).Research output: Chapter or section in a book/report/conference proceeding › Chapter or section
+Basingstoke, U. K.: Palgrave Macmillan, (Initiatives in Strategic Studies: Issues and Policies).Research output: Chapter or section in a book/report/conference proceeding › Book chapter

 -